ngambip/Top-uk-Youtubers-2024.githu.io/README.md

 ![kaggle_to_powerbi](https://github.com/ngambip/ngambip.github.io/assets/171139789/ac60fdf9-25a3-49c3-ab3f-1b95e1848d07)

-# Analyzing Top YouTubers in the UK: From Excel to Power BI
+# Welcome to My GitHub Profile

 ## Transforming Data Insights: A Comprehensive Study of the Leading YouTube Influencers in the UK Using Excel and Power BI

-# Welcome to My GitHub Profile

 ## Project